 Deploy Software Updates Using SCCM

-There are 2 ways to deploy software updates using SCCM, Manual and Automatic.
+There are three ways to deploy software updates using SCCM:

-In Manual software updates deployment, a set of software updates is selected the SCCM console and these updates are deployed to the target collection.
+- Manual deployment: In Manual software updates deployment, a set of software updates is selected in the SCCM console and these updates are deployed to the target collection.

-When the rule runs, the software updates that meet a specified criteria are added to a software update group.
+The best method for deploying software updates for enterprises is Automatic Deployment, which is listed among the methods above.
+ADR is the method of choice for the majority of organizations because it is simple and practical.
+When the ADR rule runs, the software updates that meet specified criteria are added to a software update group.
 The content files for the software updates are downloaded and copied to distribution points.

 Install Software Update Point Role using SCCM Console